 To Visit – or Not Visit – the Red Light District

 The scene is not for everyone.
-Visitors using our One Day in Amsterdam Self-Guided Walking Tour who not keen on walking through the Red Light District can simply continue walking north on Warmoesstraat from De Oude Kerk to Prins Hendrikade.
-Turn right (east) and follow it as it curves into Zeedijk and continue through Chinatown.
+Visitors using our One Day in Amsterdam Self-Guided Walking Tour who aren’t keen on walking through the Red Light District can simply skip it altogether.

 More Amsterdam Walking Tours

 We have outlined a free walking tour that is easy to follow and can be completed at any pace.
-However, there are many Amsterdam tours that are led by knowledgeable, professional Amsterdam tour guides.
+However, there are many other routes that are led by knowledgeable, professional Amsterdam tour guides.

 Guided Walking Routes Amsterdam